 I have searched for a recipe for homemade fruit gummies using jam instead of corn syrup and I couldn’t find one that I was happy with.
 So I created one!
-This recipe has two ingredients in it and it is super simple to create.
-I am happy with the recipe because I am able to switch out the jam and introduce different and unique fruit flavors to my kids in the form of a gummie.
 You know how kids inhale gummy snacks!

 This recipe features Felix Lingonberry Jam.
 I love Felix jams because you can read every ingredient on the label.
 For example.
 The Lingonberries with blueberries, featured in this recipe, has six ingredients.

 If you are not familiar with what exactly a lingonberry IS it is in the cranberry family.
 It is grown wild in Sweden and picked by hand.
 It is tart, has tiny seeds on the inside and is full of antioxidants is the winner of a 2016 National Parenting Products Award (NAPPA).
 As familiar as Volvo, Ikea and Swedish meatballs, Felix has been bringing Swedish Lingonberries to the American table for over 50 years.